RafaelMorschbacher/ny_real_estate/README.md

 ### Demo

-The dashboard was deployed using RENDER, and is available here: [Link to dashboard]
+The dashboard was deployed using RENDER, and is available here: [(https://ny-real-estate.onrender.com/)]

 ### Languages and Technologies Used

-* Languages: Python
+* Languages: Python, HTML, CSS (styling)
 * Technologies: Dash, Plotly, Pandas, Numpy, MapBox